Computing 1-Periodic Persistent Homology with Finite Windows: Toroidal cycles

 \section{Toroidal cycles}

-We apply the machinery developed above to characterizing toroidal cycles (Definition~\ref{def:toroidal}) where recall that $\Ig^n:=(q_n)_*(\Hg_\bullet(K))$ are the classes of non-toroidal cycles of $G_n$.
+Recall from Definition~\ref{def:toroidal} that ``toroidal cycles'' are cycles of $G_n$ which are \textit{not} in the image of the homology map induced by $q_n:K\to G_n$.
+We apply the machinery developed above to characterizing toroidal cycles.
 By localizing toroidal cycles, we will be able to classify them entirely by the generalized image of $M_V$ or $M_U$. \begin{theorem} There exists $\varphi_1,\varphi_2,\varphi_3,\varphi_4$ such that